-Journal of Communication and Information Technology (CommIT) focuses on various issues spanning: software engineering, mobile technology and applications, robotics, database system, information engineering, artificial intelligent, interactive multimedia, computer networking, information system audit, accounting information system, information technology investment, information system development methodology, strategic information system (business intelligence, decision support system, executive information system, enterprise system,knowledge management), e-learning, and e-business (e-health, e-commerce, e-supply chain management, e-customer relationship management, e-marketing, and e-government).
+Journal of Communication and Information Technology (CommIT) focuses on various issues spanning: Internet of Things (IoT), electronics engineering, software engineering, mobile technology and applications, robotics, database system, information engineering, artificial intelligence, interactive multimedia, computer networking, information system audit, accounting information system, information technology investment, information system development methodology, strategic information system (business intelligence, decision support system, executive information system, enterprise system, knowledge management), e-learning, and e-business (e-health, e-commerce, e-supply chain management, e-customer relationship management, e-marketing, and e-government).

-CommIT has been accredited by the Ministry of Research, Technology and Higher Education under the decree number 36/E/KPT/2019 indexed by in CrossRef, ASEAN Citation Index, Directory of Open Access Journals (DOAJ), Science and Technology Index (SINTA), Microsoft Academic Search, Academic Research Index (Research BIB), Indonesian Publication Index (IPI) Bielefeld Academic Search Engine (BASE), World Catalogue (WorldCat), Google Scholar and Indonesian Research Repository (Neliti).
+CommIT has been accredited by the Ministry of Research, Technology and Higher Education under the decree number 36/E/KPT/2019 and has been indexed and abstracted by ASEAN Citation Index, Directory of Open Access Journals (DOAJ), Science and Technology Index 2 (SINTA 2), Microsoft Academic Search, Academic Research Index (Research BIB), Garda Rujukan Digital (Garuda), Bielefeld Academic Search Engine (BASE), World Catalogue (WorldCat), Google Scholar, and Indonesian Research Repository (Neliti).